nikita-skodin/nikita-skodin/README.md

 ### 🛠 Technical Stack
 *   Java SE
 *   PostgreSQL, MuSQL, MongoDB, Liquibase
+*   Spring Test, JUnit5, Mockito
-*   Spring Framework, Spring Boot, Spring Test, Hibernate, Spring Data Jpa
+*   Spring Framework, Spring Boot, Hibernate, Spring Data Jpa

 #### 🪪 Some of my projects you can see in my repositories